vuesence/vue-faq/docs/en/development/testing.md

 # Testing

-::: Do I need testing on the frontend?
+::: details Do I need testing on the frontend?

 There are several types of tests, among them are unit tests and integration (e2e) tests